-The Economic and Social Council convened the sixth biennial high-level meeting of the Development Cooperation Forum (DCF) at United Nations Headquarters in New York on 21 and 22 May 2018.
+1. The Economic and Social Council convened the sixth biennial high-level meeting of the Development Cooperation Forum at United Nations Headquarters in New York on 21 and 22 May 2018.
 The meeting brought together over 300 high-level and senior representatives of Governments and stakeholders to review trends, progress and emerging issues in international development cooperation.
 Governments from all regions engaged in action-oriented discussions with renowned experts, civil society organizations, local governments, parliamentarians, philanthropic organizations, international organizations, development banks and the private sector.

-The meeting had two objectives: (a) to assess progress in adapting development cooperation to the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda on Financing for Development; and (b) to identify actions to ensure the effective contribution of development cooperation to building sustainable and resilient societies.
+2. The meeting had two objectives: (a) to assess progress in adapting development cooperation to the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda on Financing for Development; and (b) to identify actions to ensure the effective contribution of development cooperation to building sustainable and resilient societies.

-The meeting produced key messages and concrete policy guidance on the strategic role of development cooperation in achieving the 2030 Agenda.
-These are directed to the High-level Political forum on Sustainable Development, to the ECOSOC Forum on Financing for Development and to policymakers and practitioners.
-DCF-related research and discussions will also inform the follow-up to the quadrennial comprehensive policy review of operational activities for development of the United Nations system and the ongoing repositioning of the United Nations development system.
+3. The meeting produced key messages and concrete policy guidance on the strategic role of development cooperation in achieving the 2030 Agenda for the consideration of the high-level political forum on sustainable development and the Economic and Social Council forum on financing for development follow-up, as well as for policymakers and practitioners.
+Research and discussions related to the Development Cooperation Forum will also inform the follow-up to the quadrennial comprehensive policy review of operational activities for development of the United Nations system and the ongoing repositioning of the United Nations development system.

-The meeting built on an extensive two-year preparatory process, involving analytical work, outreach and events, including a high-level symposium held in Argentina in 2017 and other special meetings, side events and workshops, as well as the DCF Survey exercise on the state of play in effectiveness of international development cooperation.
+4. The meeting built on an extensive two-year preparatory process, involving analytical work, outreach and events, including a high-level symposium held in Argentina in 2017 and other special meetings, side events and workshops, as well as the Development Cooperation Forum survey exercise on the state of play with regard to the effectiveness of international development cooperation.

-The report of the Secretary-General on trends and progress in international development cooperation ($\underline{E/2018/55}$) set the table and tone for the discussions.
+5. The report of the Secretary-General on trends and progress in international development cooperation (E/2018/55) set the table and tone for the discussions.
 Countries from all regions commended the report for addressing the most relevant issues in a notably balanced and constructive manner.

-Participants emphasized the role that development cooperation can play in helping to reverse negative trends in inequality, conflict, climate change and the rise of violent extremism and populism.
+6. Participants emphasized the role that development cooperation can play in helping to reverse negative trends in inequality, conflict, climate change and the rise of violent extremism and populism.
 Notwithstanding the progress made and some positive trends, big issues on the development cooperation agenda remain to be tackled.
-One overarching message emerged from the Forum with stark clarity: to meet the deadlines and expectations of the 2030 Agenda, development cooperation needed to change more radically and at a vastly accelerated pace.
+One overarching message emerged from the Development Cooperation Forum with stark clarity: in order to meet the deadlines and expectations set out in the 2030 Agenda, development cooperation needed to change more radically and at a vastly accelerated pace.

-Countries and stakeholders from all regions strongly reaffirmed the continued need for the distinctive space provided by the Development Cooperation Forum and identified areas for further work.
+7. Countries and stakeholders from all regions strongly reaffirmed the continued need for the distinctive space provided by the Development Cooperation Forum and identified areas for further work.